mjholmes/trend-scraping/README.md

 ## Overview

-The script uses username/password authentication to grab an authentication toekn (`param0`) which is then used to access the main user web interface and scrape the required information using `beautifulsoup`.
+The script uses username/password authentication to grab an authentication token (`param0`) which is then used to access the main user web interface and scrape the required information using `beautifulsoup`.

 ## Usage